mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.1/index.md

     - `diagnostics-job-timeout`: Specifies the maximum number of hours allowed for for completing a single diagnostics bundle creation job. the default is 12 hours.
     - `diagnostics-url-timeout`: Specifies the maximum number of minutes allowed for a single HTTP request.
 The default is 2 minutes.

-### GUI
+### UI
-- Update the DC/OS GUI package to ensure it correctly identifies task names that have changed between releases and displays the correct task status for tasks that were running before an upgrade (COPS-4920, DCOS-54498).
+- Update the DC/OS UI package to ensure it correctly identifies task names that have changed between releases and displays the correct task status for tasks that were running before an upgrade (COPS-4920, DCOS-54498).

     Before applying this fix, tasks that were started prior to an upgrade might display No Data when viewing the **Tasks** tab for a service.